debasishsahoo/MSIT/backend/note.md

 helmet -> Helmet helps you secure your Express apps by setting various HTTP headers

 express-async-errors -> Handel the Errors in Express

+//POST method -> when we need to send the data to database to Store

+//GET method -> when we want to fetch the data from db

+//PUT or PATCH -> when we need to edit the data in db

+//DELETE -> when we want to delete the data